dooboolab/dooboo-frontend-js/README.md

   },
   ...
 ```
-In `index.tsx` when app starts it search for navigator's locale and set mobx state.
+In `index.js` when app starts it search for navigator's locale and set mobx state.
 ```
   const userLang: string = navigator.language;
   const localization = new Localization();